 Barbara Miller had a shining career as a librarian-educator.She served as Children’s Librarian at the Western Branch Library, and later the Coordinator of Children’s Services at the Louisville Free Public Library.She served on the faculty at Spalding University, Louisville Municipal College, the University of Kentucky and University of Louisville.She was also well known as the “Storytelling Lady” on the popular local children’s television show, T-Bar V Ranch on WHAS television.

 Even after her official retirement in July 1978; Ms. Miller’s advocacy for children’s literacy and storytelling continued as well as her numerous accomplishments:

 - In 1979, she was one of four United States librarians who were delegates to the USSR to study library services for children in Moscow and Kiev.

-- She was official Observer at the White House Conference on Libraries and Information Services in 1979
+- She was an official observer at the White House Conference on Libraries and Information Services in 1979.

 She was a tireless volunteer and energetic civic leader, serving on more than ten different Boards including the J. B. Speed Art Museum, Kentucky Opera, Louisville Theatrical Association, African American Heritage Foundation and the Advisory Committee of the Louisville Free Public Library, to name but a few.